AdaCore/spark2014/lrm/source/subprograms.rst

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~

-|SPARK| provides extra aspects, the Global and Dependency
+|SPARK| provides extra aspects, the Global and Depends
 aspects to strengthen a subprogram declaration so that constructive,
 modular program analysis may be performed.
 With the extra aspects the
 body of a subprogram does not have to be implemented in order for